Gigantiform cementoma: Epidemiology

 As stated before this is a rare tumor that the epidemiology reflects the rarity of it.
 There if only a handful of cases and some of them have been discovered by accident during dental exams.
 The ages ranges from early childhood to early adulthood which most cases ranged from 10 to 50 years of age with a mean of 42 years old.
 This can be seen more in females than males but this does not mean it cannot affect males at well.
 There is no strong link with any specific ethnicity or race.
 There has been more sporadic cases than familial cases, but it does not mean it can not be passed down.
 The gigantiform cementoma typically affects the mandible compares to the maxilla and causes a significant jaw expansion which can be involved in multiple quadrants of the jaw.
 There has been high recurrence rates because there is a rapid expansion of the tumor which can cause a difficult surgery when trying to remove it.
 If the surgeons are not able to completely remove the tumor it will cause reoccurrence and a rapid regrowth of the tumor.
 It has used to bean unknown rare autosomal genetic disease.
 But in recent studies there has been a link with the ANO5 mutations.

 Research Directions

-In recent research there has been a link between the ANO5 gene.
-The gene is involved in various physiological process such as ion channel regulation and cell signaling.
-This is exciting news because now there is an actual link to the gene meaning there can be genetic testing to have early genetic diagnosis and can help with identify patients who are at risk before the symptoms worsen.
-Scientist can be able to do research on how the gene works to be able to target directly the gene mutation or be able to come up with a treatment.
-This is a great start to understand the sporadic cases that occur around the world.
-Gigantiform cementoma was first discovered roughly during the 1930 and just in 2023 there has been new research on how it can be linked to the ANO5 gene, and this is only the beginning.
+Recent research has shown a link between the ANO5 gene and Gigantiform cementoma.
+The ANO5 gene is involved in various physiological process such as ion channel regulation and cell signalling.
+This is potentially exciting news because now there may be a link to the gene, possibly allowing for genetic testing and early diagnosis, which can identify patients who are at risk before symptoms worsen.
+Scientists may be able to do research on how the ANO5 gene works to be able to target directly the gene mutation or research treatment options.
+This represents an early understanding regarding the sporadic cases that occur around the world.
+Gigantiform cementoma was first discovered during the 1930s, and in 2023 there has been research on how it can be linked to the ANO5 gene.